Skip to main content

 History of Social Media

-The history of social media doesn't start with MySpace.
-You have to go back nearly two centuries.
+The history of social media doesn’t start with MySpace.
+You must go back nearly two centuries.
 On May 24, 1844, inventor Samuel F.B.
 Morse tapped out a message from Washington to Baltimore on a telegraph: “What Hath God Wrought?"
 Morse had figured out how to use electricity to send a series of codes representing letters of the alphabet.
-Voilá — Morse Code.
+This was the beginning of Morse Code.

-The modern history of social media starts with the development of the internet.
-In 1969, the government, in conjunction with several universities, set up the first online network, the Advanced Research Projects Agency Network — the ARPANET.
-In 1987, the National Science Foundation launched a more robust nationwide network, the NSFNET, which directly led to the development of today's internet.
+The modern history of social media starts with the development of the Internet.
+In 1969, the government, in conjunction with several universities, set up the first online network, the Advanced Research Projects Agency Network (ARPANET).
+In 1987, the National Science Foundation launched a more robust nationwide network, the National Science Foundation Network (NSFNET).
+This network directly led to the development of today’s internet.

 Modern Social Media Sites and Stats

 Today, there are several major social media platforms.
-The largest and most popular include the following:
+The largest and most popular include:

 • Reddit (launched in 2005 by Steve Huffman and Alexis Ohanian)